 - Add food scraps to the bokashi bucket.

-- Close lid tightly.
+- Close the lid tightly.

-- Once or twice a week drain liquid from the bottom of the bucket.
+- Once or twice a week drain the liquid from the bottom of the bucket.
 You can use this liquid as a fertiliser.
 Mix with water in a ratio of approximately one teaspoon of bokashi to two or three litres of water.
 Alternatively, use undiluted to clean household drains.

 - Keep adding food scraps and bokashi mix until the bucket is full.
 For an average family, this will take approximately three to four weeks.

 - You can bury contents in a hole in the garden or add to a compost bin or take to your closest community compost hub.
-As material is fermented, it will break down within two to three weeks.
+As material is already fermented, it will break down within two to three weeks.

 Bokashi bin ingredients